 “I had no idea that I was being considered for the role of Julie.
-I was under personal contract to Rodgers and Hammerstein, and I had just done Oklahoma! and now I was doing Oklahoma! on stage… I get a telephone call from my agent saying, 'Shirley, they want you to come back to Hollywood.
+I was under personal contract to Rodgers and Hammerstein.
+I had just done Oklahoma!, and now, I was doing Oklahoma! on stage… I get a telephone call from my agent saying, 'Shirley, they want you to come back to Hollywood.
 They want you to star in Carousel.’
 Apparently, one of their statements to 20th Century Fox was that they should definitely use Shirley Jones in the role of Julie.
 They went to bat for me to do this film.”

 3. On Frank Sinatra.